kingparra/aws-for-jobs/09_-_database_services/vocabulary.rst

 Normalization

-  My first exposure to the term normalization comes from the lambda calculus, which is an abstract rewrite system.

-  In abstract rewriting systems an expression is in normal form if it cannot be rewritten any further using the rewrite rule under consideration.

   The idea of normalization is to take something and reduce it to its simplest form.
 This helps make the representation of the expression as compact as possible.

   https://en.wikipedia.org/wiki/Normal_form_(abstract_rewriting)

+  In abstract rewrite systems, if something is fully reduced according to some rewrite operation, such as :math:`op`, then it is considered to be in :math:`op`-normal form.

   Databases do this, too.
-The aim is to reduce data redundancy and improve data integrity.
+They have rewrite rules with the aim of reducing data redundancy and improve data integrity.

   https://hackr.io/blog/dbms-normalization